-It is however the will of the majority of online population, that there are two sides – those who’ve been recognized, and those who’ve yet to be recognized.
+It is, however, the will of the majority of the online population, that there are two sides – those who’ve been recognized, and those who’ve yet to be recognized.
 What better way to build our way up, than by reaching out to those who’ve already made it?
 You only need a little bit of courtesy, and perhaps a clear goal in mind – you’re bound to make new friends.

 Why do I have to reach out to others?
 How do I reach out and engage politely?
 How can I give back?
 How much does it cost?
 What should I say?
-All of these questions might be running through our heads, when we’re first considering to create an outreach program in order to help our business grow.
+All of these questions might be running through our heads when we’re first considering creating an outreach program in order to help our business grow.

 Which are the main channels of connecting with people, and of course the most efficient?

 - Blog Discussion

 I’m currently experimenting and working closely with all of the above channels.
 I’m gonna go a little bit into detail about each, and by the end of it – you should be able to understand better how easy it is to actually gain a link back, or a social mention if you’re putting in the right amount of work.

 Reaching out to influential people and brands through email is still one of the most effective ways of communication, and engagement.
 The first couple of times are the hardest, as you’re learning what works and what doesn’t work when it comes to receiving positive responses.
 You need to let go of the expectation that each email is going to be a ‘yes’ – because it won’t be!

 First, you need a reason for reaching out to the given person.
 On the top of my head, these are reasons I’ve been reaching out to people lately:

 - website / blog mentions